nextcloud/documentation/developer_manual/core/unit-testing.rst

   su -c "chmod a+rx data/"
   su -c "chmod a+w data/owncloud.log"

-Running unit tests for the ownCloud core project
+Running unit tests for the Nextcloud core project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The core project provides a script that runs all the core unit tests using different database backends like sqlite, mysql, pgsql, oci (for Oracle)::